 Polio, or poliomyelitis, is an infectious disease caused by the poliovirus.
-Most people who get infected will not have any symptoms; however, less than 1% of infections lead to irreversible paralysis.
+Most people who get infected will not have any symptoms.
+When symptoms do occur, they can range from minor symptoms like fever, headache, nausea and vomiting, to severe symptoms of muscles pain, stiffness, paralysis and meningitis.
 Poliovirus is spread from person to person mainly by contact with secretions or stool from an infected person.

 Incidence rate is the number of new cases of disease divided by the number of persons at risk for the disease during a particular time period.